greg-raven/grus/_posts/2008-11-20-schwarzenegger-more-sarahs-and-fewer-arnolds.md

 ---
-title: 'More Sarahs and fewer Arnolds'
+title: "More Sarahs and fewer Arnolds"
 layout: post
 categories:
 - Letters